materialsvirtuallab/matgl/README.md

 - [Developer Guide](developer.md) outlines the key design elements of `matgl`, especially for developers wishing to train and contribute matgl models.
-- AdvancedSoft has implemented a [LAMMPS interface](https://github.com/advancesoftcorp/lammps/tree/based-on-lammps_2Jun2022/src/ML-M3GNET) to both the TF and MatGL version of M3Gnet.
+- AdvancedSoft has implemented a [LAMMPS interface](https://github.com/advancesoftcorp/lammps/tree/based-on-lammps_2Jun2022/src/ML-M3GNET) to both the TF and MatGL version of M3GNet.

 ## References

-A MatGL publication is currently being written.
-For now, pls refer to the CITATION.cff file for the citation information.
+A manuscript for MatGL has been submitted and is under review.
+For now, please cite the following preprint:
+> **MatGL**
+>
+> Ko, T. W.; Deng, B.; Nassar, M.; Barroso-Luque, L.; Liu, R.; Qi, J.; Liu, E.; Ceder, G.; Miret, S.; Ong, S. P.
+> Materials Graph Library (MatGL), an Open-Source Graph Deep Learning Library for Materials Science and Chemistry. arXiv 2025, arXiv:2503.03837.

 If you are using any of the pretrained models, please cite the relevant works below:

 > **MEGNet**
 >